 I am a second-year MA student with a BA in English Literature and Writing Studies from Indiana University of Pennsylvania.
 My research interests include twentieth-century American literature, feminist theory, and gender and sexuality studies.
 I am particularly interested in the depiction and framing of women’s bodies in literature and culture.

 I have BAs in English and in Film Studies from Ohio State University (2002) and interests in film studies, visual culture and rhetoric, and British and expatriate American modernism.
 I am a second year MA candidate with academic interest in poststructuralism, film, queer theory, and the effects of technology.
-I hold a BA in English from Ohio University (2011).

 I am a first-year MA student with a BA in English from Case Western Reserve University (2011) and a JD from Case Western Reserve University School of Law (2014).
 My interests include Romanticism, poetry and poetics, lyricism, and poetic subjectivity.
 I plan to focus at least some of my research on deconstructing and reexamining the theories of the voice and subject in lyrical poetry heretofore proposed or assumed.

 I am a first-year MA student with BAs in English and Religious Studies from Case Western Reserve University.
 In my graduate career here at Case, I wish to explore my interests in narratology and biblical exegesis.
 Of special concern to me are the ways in which authors of English works of literature draw upon biblical narratives in the construction of their own narratives.
 My “post-secular” research goals will hopefully allow me to uncover the theological agendas embedded in these works of literature.